 - Continued enhancements to its online reservation and booking platform: The Company has a central reservations system, located at one of its properties, and is constantly improving its online planning and booking platform, offering guests a useful way to make reservations at its hotels.
-The Company is also in the process of implementing an online booking platform for resort activities, which is expected to streamline guests' trip planning experience. - Skyline Hospitality rebranding project: During 2014, the Company started a rebranding project of its hotels and resorts, pursuant to which the Company is actively upgrading the quality of accommodations and amenities available at its hotels through capital improvements.
-Projects completed over the last year include extensive upgrades to the majority of guestrooms and meeting and conference spaces at the Horseshoe Resort and guestroom renovations at Deerhurst Resort.
+The Company is also in the process of implementing an online booking platform for resort activities, which is expected to streamline guests' trip planning experience. - Skyline Hospitality modernization: The Company is actively upgrading the quality of accommodations and amenities available at its hotels through capital improvements, adding new amenities Projects completed over the last year include installation of a new chair lift at Horseshoe Resort, extensive upgrades to the majority of guestrooms at Hyatt Regency Arcade, modernization of equipment at Bear Valley and Horseshoe resorts. - Joint promotion of its residential real estate offerings and hospitality experience of its Resorts.